Below you will find more information about taking exams by subject.

 Examinations at our campus start on fixed times: at 09:30, 13:30, and 18:30.

-- Bring a valid ID (university student card, driving license, ID card or passport)
+- Bring a valid and physical ID (driving license, ID card or passport)

 - Bring some pens and pencils, an eraser and, if allowed, a calculator and possibly a reserve calculator.
 Make sure you have backups!